Mamr245/Mamr245/README.md

-## <div align="center">Hi there, stranger!
-I'm Miguel, a software tester!
-Nice to meet you! </div>
+## <div align="center">Hello stranger!
+I'm Miguel, a software tester! </div>

 ## About me 🕵🏼
 I started my professional career as a mechanical engineer but once the opportunity to work in the IT industry appeared I decided to give it a try.
 Since then, I've become a software tester and haven't looked back.
-Outside of my professional duties, I enjoy:
+Outside of my professional duties, my biggest interests are cars, reading, gaming and swimming.

--  Reading 📚
--  Gaming 🎮
--  Traveling 🗺️
--  Peaceful walks 🚶🏻

 ## My Skill Set 🛠️